open-feature/spec/specification/appendix-a-included-utilities.md

 This provider **MUST** have the following features:

 - The provider is initiated with a pre-defined `flag set` provided in athe constructor.
-- The flag structure must be minimalist, and should help to test the OpenFeature specification.
+- The flag structure must be minimalist and should help test the OpenFeature specification.
   - EvaluationContext support should be provided through callbacks/lambda expressions.
 - The provider must support a means of updating the `flag set`, resulting in the emission of `PROVIDER_CONFIGURATION_CHANGED` events.
   - The change event should consider all flags changed; a union of all previous and all new flag keys should be supplied in the `flags changed` field.